 Choose your body wash carefully: If you’re using a body wash or exfoliating scrub prior to tanning, make sure it’s an oil-free formulation.
 Scrubs and washes with that are oil-based will leave a film on your skin and therefore create a barrier, making an uneven tan a real possibility.

 Tackle those rough areas: Just prior to tanning, apply an oil-free and fragrance-free lotion to the rougher areas of your skin that are likely to ‘grab’ the tan more than the rest of your skin.
-Knees, elbows, hands, ankles and feet are the usual suspects.
+Knees, elbows, hands, ankles, armpits and feet are the usual suspects.
 Slap it on to those areas generously so that when you slide your tan over them, they’ll glide over the surface distributing just the right amount of colour.

 The best application tools: Ok, so we all know you can’t just slap on fake tan with your bare hands, that is unless you fancy palms that look like they’ve been immersed in Cheese and Bacon Balls all day long.
 So you’ve really got three choices – gloves, a mitt or both.
 While the most popular choice is a mitt, I’d suggest really considering gloves.
 They’ve GOT to be tight though, because if you use ill-fitting, saggy gloves, you’re gonna be in trouble.
 I just find that gloves give me more control to really blend the tan in and get into all those little nooks and crannies.
 Plus, when that mitt slips around and gets bunched up it drives me bananas.